 This starts the oven usually with the press of a single button.
 With most microwaves, the cooking time increases in one or half-minute increments if you press the button again.

 This lets you increase or decrease the programmed time without stopping cooking.

 Lets you program the oven to start cooking at a pre-set time.
-But don't leave food too long in the oven if it might spoil.
+But don't leave food in the oven too long as it might spoil.

 Sensor programs take automatic functions one step further by measuring vapours emitted during cooking to control the cooking time.